I am interested in participating in a study in your lab, but I have a few questions…

 Have the studies been done before?

-Yes, this study has been done before.
-We are replicating a study that was done at the National Institute of Health (Schmidt, P. J. et al. Estrogen replacement in perimenopause-related depression: A preliminary report.
+For our Duavee study, we are replicating a study that was done at the National Institute of Health (Schmidt, P. J. et al. Estrogen replacement in perimenopause-related depression: A preliminary report.
 Am.
 J. Obstet.
 Gynecol.
 183, 414–420 (2000)).
-The new component of our study is the addition of brain imaging.
+The new component of our study is the brain imaging and the addition of the FDA approved tissue selective estrogen.

 Will I be reimbursed for participating?